 Yes.
 When a course has a pre-requisite requirement, it means that a student must possess a certain amount of pre-existing knowledge to be successful in the course.
 If the class you are registering in has a pre-requisite requirement, go to the Counseling Department located in the Student Services Building to complete and submit the Pre-Requisite Challenge Form, or download at www.sbcc.edu/prerequisite.
 The pre-requisite requirement must be cleared by the SBCC Counseling Department prior to course registration.
 There are no exceptions to this policy.

 What if I want to add a class that was not indicated on my Approval Form?

 Students will only be permitted to register for the course(s) that were indicated on the Dual Enrollment Approval form.
-If you would like to make a change or add a course that was not on the submitted form, you will need to complete a new Dual Enrollment Approval Form and acquire all of the required signatures.
+If you would like to make a change or add a course that was not on the submitted form, you will need to complete a new Dual Enrollment Approval Form.

 I'm trying to register for my class, but there is an error message telling me "Major Restriction Block"?

 If you are receiving this message it typically means that you are trying to enroll in a course that was not approved on your Approval Form.
 Make sure that you are entering the right course.
 You may come into the Admissions & Records Department to verify the courses that you were approved for or call 805-965-0581 x7222 for assistance.